 Culturing D. Melanogaster

-1) Place 1/4th cup into a (alternatively, flies can be cultured in mason jars using a coffee filter as the lid).
+1) Place 1/4th cup FNT's Optimized Culture Media into a 32 oz Insect Culture Container (alternatively, flies can be cultured in mason jars using a coffee filter as the lid).

 2) Add 1 tbs apple cider vinegar (an optional mold preventative) plus 1/3rd cup filtered, room temperature water.

 3) Once mixture is firm, sprinkle several 10-20 grains of active dry yeast over the media.
 The yeast will help process the media and will out-compete molds growing on the surface.

 4) Add 20-30 flies.
 Using the first flies to hatch from a culture to seed a new culture helps maintain the colony by selecting for the healthiest flies.